眾生無邊誓願度

 The Question of Successful Transformation of the Basis After Enlightenment

-Regarding the matter of enlightenment and the successful revolution of basis, those who have truly and thoroughly succeeded in revolutionizing their basis to the pure and non-active nature of the Tathāgatagarbha are the Buddha Bhagavāns, whose minds have become utterly, ultimately, and completely pure without residue, with ignorance exhausted and defilements extinguished.
-After cultivating through three great asamkhyeya kalpas and attaining enlightenment by realizing the mind, the Buddha Bhagavāns continuously observed the purity and selflessness of the Tathāgatagarbha amidst the conditioned phenomena of the world within the activities of their own and others' five aggregates.
-Gradually, the sixth and seventh consciousnesses were influenced and transformed, step by step learning from it, progressively turning their defiled nature into purity, becoming increasingly selfless.
-First, self-attachment was severed, then dharma-attachment was abandoned.
-The mind grew increasingly empty, increasingly non-active, increasingly resembling the Tathāgatagarbha, and the degree of revolution of basis deepened until complete selflessness was achieved and ignorance was fully extinguished—only then was the revolution of basis ultimately successful.
+Regarding the question of enlightenment and the successful transformation of basis, the only one who has truly and thoroughly succeeded in transforming their basis to align with the pure, non-active nature of the Tathāgatagarbha is the Buddha Bhagavān.
+His mind is utterly and ultimately pure without remainder, with ignorance exhausted and defilements exhausted.
+After cultivating through three great asamkhyeya-kalpas, following the initial enlightenment of the mind, the Buddha Bhagavān continuously observed, within the activities of his own and others' five aggregates of body and mind, the purity and selflessness of the Tathāgatagarbha as it functions within the conditioned phenomena of the world.
+The sixth and seventh consciousnesses were gradually influenced and transformed, little by little learning from this, bit by bit changing their defiled nature to a pure nature, becoming increasingly selfless.
+First, the attachment to self was eradicated; later, the attachment to dharmas was also abandoned.
+The mind grew increasingly empty, increasingly non-active, increasingly resembling the Tathāgatagarbha.
+The degree of transformation of basis deepened progressively until complete selflessness was achieved, ignorance was fully extinguished, and the transformation of basis was ultimately successful.

-If one has not truly attained enlightenment but only achieved intellectual understanding or false enlightenment—merely knowing a secret meaning or learning a result without the actual cultivation process in between—then one cannot engage with the matter of revolutionizing the basis to the Tathāgatagarbha; it remains entirely unrelated.
-Since the Tathāgatagarbha has not been realized, one cannot observe its functioning directly, nor understand how the Tathāgatagarbha is pure.
-Without finding this exemplar, the sixth and seventh consciousnesses cannot learn from it, and the mind will not become pure.
+If one has not genuinely attained enlightenment but only possesses intellectual understanding or false enlightenment—merely knowing a secret meaning or an outcome without undergoing the actual cultivation process in between—then the issue of transforming the basis to align with the Tathāgatagarbha is not involved; it remains entirely unrelated.
+Because they have not realized the Tathāgatagarbha, they cannot observe its functioning directly.
+Without knowing how the Tathāgatagarbha is pure, the sixth and seventh consciousnesses lack a model to follow; thus, they cannot learn from it, and the mind will not become pure.

 Why is the notion of regression prevalent in Buddhism today?
-Precisely because many lack genuine cultivation and realization, missing the intermediate process of investigation and, moreover, the process of contemplation and practice to sever self-view.
-Thus, they lack actual cultivation and realization.
-Additionally, most practitioners have insufficient meditative concentration, poor samādhi power, and cannot engage in contemplative thinking or investigation.
-Their enlightenment is not genuine—they merely know a result, either acquired through hearsay or guessed at—none of which constitutes true enlightenment.
-Hence, the notion of regression arises.
-In truth, they have not cultivated to the point of reaching the Tathāgatagarbha at all, so the issue of regression does not apply, nor does the matter of revolutionizing the basis to the Tathāgatagarbha.
-If one insists that successful revolution of basis to the Tathāgatagarbha constitutes enlightenment, then prior to that success, at most it is intellectual understanding, not realization.
+It is precisely because many people lack genuine cultivation and realization.
+They lack the intermediate process of investigation and contemplation, and even more so, the process of observing and eradicating the view of self through practice.
+Therefore, they lack actual cultivation and realization.
+Moreover, the majority lack sufficient meditative concentration (dhyāna).
+Their concentration power is poor, they do not know how to observe and contemplate, nor how to investigate.
+Their "realization" is not genuine; they merely know an outcome, either obtained through inquiry or guessed at—none of it constitutes true enlightenment.
+Hence, the talk of regression arises.
+In reality, they have not cultivated to the point of reaching the Tathāgatagarbha at all.
+The issue of regression cannot be discussed, nor can the issue of transforming the basis to align with the Tathāgatagarbha.
+If one insists that only the successful transformation of basis to the Tathāgatagarbha constitutes enlightenment, then prior to the success of this transformation, at best, it is merely intellectual understanding (解悟), not realization (证悟).

 ——Master Sheng-Ru's Teachings